Membership Policies & Terms

 No materials, including, but not limited to Declarations, copyrighted or trademarked materials, contributed by any WG Member to a WG or RTN shall be considered proprietary or confidential, regardless of how such materials are marked.

 Issues requiring official interpretation of a standard, specification or guidance must be submitted in writing to the WG Chairperson, including, but not limited to, whether a patent is essential as defined herein.
 The WG Chairperson will submit the issue to three (3) technical experts for investigation and review.
 After review the technical experts will produce an opinion within 30 days.
 If the experts do not agree on a single interpretation, then a majority opinion and a minority opinion shall be issued.
 Such opinions shall be considered opinions only and shall not be legally binding.
-The working group responsible for the standard shall review split opinions to determine if a revision to the standard is appropriate, including whether the standard is incorporating an essential patent of a WG Member and shall have final authority to determine this matter.
-The Workgroup Members working on the specific interpretation agree to split the cost of the expert fees.
+The WG responsible for the standard shall review split opinions to determine if a revision to the standard is appropriate, including whether the standard is incorporating an essential patent of a WG Member and shall have final authority to determine this matter.
+The WG Members working on the specific interpretation agree to split the cost of the expert fees.

-RTN’s Policies and Procedures requires a WG Member to complete and execute a Declaration on behalf of the RTN Member Company he or she represents.
+RTN’s Policies and Procedures requires a WG Member4 to complete and execute a Declaration on behalf of the RTN Member Company he or she represents.
 The Declaration is irrevocable.
 Any subsequent Declaration covering information disclosed in this Declaration may only supersede this Declaration if the subsequent Declaration is less restrictive upon prospective licensees than the information set forth in this Declaration.

-1.6.1 This Declaration will apply to the Draft RTN Specification identified in Section 1.2.3 and to all reaffirmations or revisions to such Draft RTN Specification.
+1.6.1 This Declaration will apply to the Draft RTN Specification5 identified in Section 1.2.3 and to all reaffirmations or revisions to such Draft RTN Specification.
 The Form of Declaration is set forth in Ex.
 A hereto and is expressly incorporated herein.

 5 For purposes of this Declaration, “Draft RTN Specification” includes any eventual standard developed and adopted under RTN’s Policies and Procedures.